 I’m so happy for you!
-You know, when it came time to play for maternity leave with Daniel, I didn’t really know what I needed to do and I also thought that it was just impossible as a small business owner.
+You know, when it came time to plan for maternity leave with Daniel, I didn’t really know what I needed to do and I also thought it was just impossible as a small business owner.
 I remember friends asking me how long my maternity leave would be and my answer was simple, “Oh, well, I can’t take one because I can’t be away from my business.”

 Dear Jordan-before-Daniel, you can take maternity leave.
-You’re afraid that your business will come tumbling down if you let go of the work reigns, but you’ve built something that will not come tumbling down overnight.
+You’re afraid that your business will come tumbling down if you let go of the work reins, but you’ve built something that will not come tumbling down overnight.

 This is definitely a limiting belief, but don’t worry, Jordan.
 We’ll tackle that later on and you will take a maternity leave.
-He’ll be 8 months old, but your heart will rejoice nonetheless and it will lay the foundation for taking every December completely off work.
+He’ll be 8-months-old, but your heart will rejoice nonetheless and it will lay the foundation for taking every December completely off work.
 You know, except for the December in 2017 when you’re preparing for baby girl’s arrival.

 Another miracle baby because the impossible is possible.

 All the hearts,